Security Audit for Linux

-This may include enforcing stronger passwords, having a clear file authorization mechanism as well as blocking potential threats, either temporarily or permanently.
+However, this may include enforcing stronger passwords, having a clear file authorization mechanism as well as blocking potential threats, either temporarily or permanently.

 Implementing Security Tests

-First you need to have a cheat sheet which details the entire network, network devices such as routers etc, host as well as the internet connection that you are using in networking.
-Make sure that you are able to ascertain how each of these components link to one another and which are authorized to access certain files and which are not.
+First you need to have a cheat sheet; which details the entire network, network devices; such as routers etc, host as well as the internet connection that you are using in networking.
+Make sure that you are able to ascertain how each of these components link to one another; and which are authorized to access certain files; and which are not.

 Testing the Host

 You will then need to test the host(s).
 If you have several hosts you will need to test each host individually.
-Determine which hosts are important such as those that contain corporate database and then check them according to the level of their importance.
+Determine which hosts are important; such as those that contain corporate database and then check them according to the level of their importance.
 You will be checking for system of files and determine if an unauthorized parson tried logging in as well as the user password and their strength.
-If there is a password that you feel can be easily compromised, email the user to rest the password.
+However, if there is a password that you feel can be easily compromised, email the user to rest the password.
 You may as well as determine the password strength that you need each user to create.